Irreducible Pythagorean representations of R. Thompson's groups and of the Cuntz algebra

 {\it P-dimension.} For a finite non-periodic GP vector, it is not difficult to verify that the associated P-module is irreducible.
 Hence, from the above decomposition result and from the results of the present paper, it follows that for any GP vector of finite length $d$, the associated representation has P-dimension $d$.
 Now, consider a GP vector $z$ of infinite length with associated P-module $(A_z, B_z, \fH_z)$.
 Let $\fK \subset \fH_z$ be a finite dimensional subspace and denote $P_{\fK}$ to be the projection from $\fH$ to $\fK$.
 Since $A_ze_k, e_k$ are orthogonal vectors for all $k \in \N^*$ it can be observed that $\lim_{n\to\infty} P_{\fK}(A^nz) = 0$ for all $z \in \fK$.
 Hence, it can be deduced that $\fK$ cannot be a sub-module of $\fH_z$ and thus the representation $\kappa_z$ has infinite P-dimension.
 In particular, all IP representations have infinite P-dimension.

-The results of Bergmann--Conti and Kawamura concerning finite GP vectors and infinite GP vectors giving atomic representations corroborate ours.
-Although, if $z$ is an infinite GP vector that is not asymptotically periodic and so that all the products $\prod_k \varphi_k$ are equal to zero (for all possible choices of $\varphi_k\in\{a_k,b_k\}, k\geq 1$), then by Bergmann--Conti its associated representation is diffuse and irreducible (and necessarily of infinite P-dimension).
-Therefore, Bergmann--Conti's results go beyond ours and provide interesting insights for classifying infinite P-dimensional diffuse representations.
+The results of Bergmann--Conti and Kawamura concerning finite GP vectors giving atomic representations corroborate ours.
+If $z$ is an infinite GP vector that is not asymptotically periodic and so that all the products $\prod_k \varphi_k$ are equal to zero (for all possible choices of $\varphi_k\in\{a_k,b_k\}, k\geq 1$), then by Bergmann--Conti its associated representation is diffuse and irreducible (and necessarily of infinite P-dimension).
+Therefore, Bergmann--Conti's results go beyond ours and provide interesting insights for classifying infinite P-dimensional representations.